ndbroadbent/universal_causal_language/SHOWCASE.md

 ## 🙏 Thank You

-For exploring this revolutionary concept with us.
+For exploring this concept with us.

-**You've just witnessed the future of computing:**
+**You may have just witnessed the future of computing:**

 - Programs that run on any substrate
 - Humans as valid CPUs
 - Silicon and wetware working together